hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Because some thousands still in errors die,
 >
-> Nor listen to advice from Mrs. Fry.
+> Nor listen to advice from Mistress Fry.
 >
 > But many can (oh! shocking!) curse and damn,
 >